habadjian/cse15l-lab-reports/lab-report-1-week-2.md

 # Remote Access

 ## Step 1: Installing VSCode
 * VSCode is an easy to use IDE which programmers of any level can use.
-Go to **[this](https://code.visualstudio.com/download)** link to download the app for your desktop.
+Go to **[this](https://code.visualstudio.com/download)** link to download the app.
 Once downloaded, open the zip file and install VSCode onto your computer.

 * When you open it, you will see a window like this: